Yes.

 And that you’d go in, go out further, go deeper.

-Soon, in 50 years, I will’ve been working in the space of making.
+50 years, I’ve been working in the space of making—bringing the best in my own craft of beauty-making forward.

 a designer, craftsman, calligrapher and teacher in the space of making things.

-It goes in the equation of creative sequence, which begins in making ideas.
-Which then plays out to creating places—whole experiences.
-Which leads to finding answers.
+It goes into the equation of creative sequence, which begins in the inspiration in making ideas.
+Which then plays out to creating places—whole, sensate experiences.
+Which leads to finding answers—in the response of experiencers.
 Which then electrifies solutions.
 And, in this creating—I’ve worked for my self, the crafting of a life, and the making—in that journeying, which is more of a meander of discovering— for others.
-Yes, I’ve worked for myself and my deeper sense my Self—I never had a job, just my own practice.
+Yes, I’ve worked for myself and my deeper sense of my Self—I never had a job, just my own practice.
 And that’s a two-sided edge.
-A lonely pathway: one, you don’t know how to lead, nor do you what it means to be an “employee.”
+A lonely pathway: one, you don’t know how to lead, and two, nor do you what it means to be an “employee.”

 Never been one.